adamjberg/devtails.xyz/_posts/adam/2022-11-11-building-a-web-browser.md

 ### A Learning Experience

-A browser combines pretty much all aspects of programming into one.
-This seems like a good opportunity to stretch my current knowledge and stumble on new challenges that I haven't yet experienced.
+**A browser combines pretty much all aspects of programming into one.**  This seems like a good opportunity to stretch my current knowledge and stumble on new challenges that I haven't yet experienced.
 This is probably the number one reason for me at the moment.

 ### People Think It's Incredibly Difficult

 Building a browser that has comparative functionality and stability to modern browsers would be a massive undertaking.
-However, I would like to prove that the basics of what a browser is doing is within the grasp of what any programmer could (and arguably, should) understand.
-At the end of the day, a browser reads some text over a network and then renders it.
-That is it.
+However, I would like to prove that the **basics of what a browser is doing is within the grasp of what any programmer could (and arguably, should) understand**.
+At the end of the day, a browser reads some text over a network and then renders it.  **That is it.**

 ### I Do Not Like That Apple Limits iOS to Using Safari